-A long-term tenant rental is a property that you lease out for a person or people to live in.
-Your property becomes their primary residence and they pay you rent.
+A long-term tenant rental is a property you lease out for a person or people to live in.
+Your property becomes their primary residence and they pay you to rent.

 Less turnover: Once you have tenants with a lease, you won’t have to worry about finding a new renter for months (if not a year or longer).
 Having to constantly find or market for renters is stressful — the less you have to deal with this, the better.

 Spend less on cleaning: You really only have to hire professional cleaners between renters, or maybe annually if your renters are staying longer than a year.
 The renters are primarily responsible for keeping your place clean, which is not the case in a vacation rental.